Thank you! Our expert will call you shortly.

 May to June:

 It is the most pleasant time to visit the Gangotri Dham Temple.
-Daytime temperature never crosses 30 degrees celcius, while nighttime temperature ranges between 3 and 12 degrees celcius.
+Daytime temperature never crosses 30 degrees Celsius, while nighttime temperature ranges between 3 and 12 degrees Celsius.
 The sky remains clear and offers a wide and clear view of mountains and forests all around.
-This is the best time to visit Gangotri temple or to go on the Char dham yatra.
+This is the best time to visit the Gangotri temple or to go on the Char Dham yatra .

 July to August:

 This is the most unfavorable time to travel to this region.
-At this time, Uttarakhand observes the maximum rainfall during this time, which increases the danger of landslides, floods, lightning, cloudbursts, and many more that could be fatal.
-So it's recommended to avoid traveling to this region in the months of July and August.
+At this time, Uttarakhand observes the maximum rainfall during this time, which increases the danger of landslides, floods, lightning, cloudbursts, and many other events that could be fatal.
+So it's recommended to avoid traveling to this region in July and August.

 September to October: